cwhite911/trianglenc-crime/README.md

 > How can you improve the current visualization?
 Take a few minutes to explore other channel options.

-### Warning: If you would like to save your maps configuration do it now before continuing.
+### Optional: If you would like to save your maps configuration do it now before continuing.

 1. Click **Share** on the top of the left panel
 2. Click **Export Config**